Juniper/py-junos-netconify/README.md

 unix> netconify demosrx
 ````

-Where `mysrx` is the name identified in the `/etc/netconify/hosts` file.
+Where `demosrx` is the name identified in the `/etc/netconify/hosts` file.
 You can omit the name if your configuration files are static; i.e. are not templates with variables.

 The NOOB conf file is selected from `/etc/netconify/skel` by the model of the device.
-So if `mysrx` was an SRX210H device, the output of the netconify would look like this:
+So if `demosrx` was an SRX210H device, the output of the netconify would look like the following.
+I also included the command option to save a copy of the auto-generated config file.

 ````
+[jeremy@linux]$ netconify demosrx --savedir .
+TTY:login:connecting to serial port ...
+TTY:login:logging in ...
+TTY:login:starting NETCONF
+CMD:conf:building from: /etc/netconify/skel/SRX210H.conf
+CMD:conf:saving: ./demosrx.conf
+CMD:conf:loading into device ...
+CMD:conf:commit ... please be patient
+TTY:logout:logging out ...
 ````

 # INSTALLATION
 _not in PyPi yet_